Blind people groping at the elephant

 Today the Xuanmiao guan group comprises some accomplished Daoists (see also here), but the temple’s “museified” official representation may innoculate us from considering the complex realities of local ritual life (cf. the Zhihua temple in Beijing).
 We still need to include the lives and activities of both fashi ritual masters and ordinary Daoists in the picture.

 I return to my usual refrain: none of this discussion can convey an adequate impression of the actions and sound of rituals in performance—and sound is precisely the means by which the texts are communicated.

-So beyond silent immobile texts (and beyond transcriptions), what we need is films.
+So beyond silent immobile texts (and beyond transcriptions, or even audio recordings), what we need is films.
 After all, fieldworkers do commonly film the rituals they observe; but their footage is rarely admitted to the public domain.
 Online you can find a few unedited, undocumented clips, like the footage of the Dispatching the Talismans at the end of this post.

 Rather, I’m suggesting edited ethnographic films with commentary and subtitles showing liturgical texts—both documentaries showing ritual life in social context, and “salvage” projects aiming to preserve or recreate rarely-performed rituals.
 For the former, Ken Dean’s film Bored in heaven enriches his detailed work on ritual life in Putian in Fujian; for the latter, we might cite the current project of the Shanghai Daoist Association, and Patrice Fava’s films tend towards this style.
 For further such material, see here.